kiransharma755/cloudpractioner_certification/README.md

 - **Amazon Simple Queue Service (SQS):** Managed Message Queues
 - **Amazon Simple Notification Service (SNS):** Pub/Sub, Mobile Push and SMS
 - **Amazon MQ:** Managed Message Broker for ActiveMQ

+### Trusted Advisor
+1. Cost Optimization—recommendations that can reduce expenses by highlighting idle resources or by committing reserved resources.

+Example: Idle Load Balancers flags load balancers which are either not connected to any back-end instances or handling extremely low traffic.

+2. Security—recommendations that can harden your AWS services against intruders by enabling various security features.

+Example: MFA on Root Account checks if multi-factor authentication (MFA) has been enabled on a root account.
+AWS strongly recommends enabling MFA on root accounts to enhance security.

+3. Fault Tolerance—suggestions that enhance the resilience of your applications by highlighting health issues, missing backups, and redundancy shortfalls.

+Example: Amazon RDS Multi-AZ checks if the DB instance has been deployed in a single availability zone.
+In such a scenario, a DB failure will cause an outage because of a lack of high availability.
+Alternatively, a high-availability setup resumes operating from the standby database without any disruption to the business.

+4. Performance—suggestions that can increase the overall performance of your applications and cloud infrastructure by checking your service limits and monitoring instances.

+Example: High Utilization Amazon EC2 Instances checks the CPU utilization during the previous two weeks and sends alerts if daily utilization exceeded 90% for more than three days.
+Consistently high utilization can lead to application performance issues.

+There are six core Trusted Advisor checks, which are provided to customers free of charge.
+The remaining premium checks can be implemented by upgrading to business or enterprise support plans.
+The six core checks fall under the following security and performance categories:

+PerformanceService Limits
+SecuritySecurity Groups – Specific Ports Unrestricted IAM Use
+MFA on Root Access
+EBS Public Snapshots
+RDS Public Snapshots